Internship & Externship Agreements

-- Career Services does what it can to verify the accuracy of each posting posted in our Handshake/UCAN/engIN databases.
-However, please understand that UCAN and engIN are shared databases among several different schools.
+- Career Services does what it can to verify the accuracy of each posting posted in our Handshake/UCAN databases.
+However, please understand that UCAN is a shared database among several different schools.
 Therefore, it is impossible for Swarthmore to verify that all postings are valid.
 Hence, if anything sounds strange, then please let Career Services know.

 - If it sounds too good to be true, then it probably is.